MagicantPlus/Tic-Tac-Toe-SFML/README.md

 A Tic Tac Toe game made in C++ SFML, for Windows.
-The setup executable is located in Setup/Release.
+The setup files are located in Setup/Release.
 Have fun! :)